Homemade Foot Soak with Epsom Salt for Soothing, Natural Foot Care

 Naturally care for hot tired feet with this homemade foot soak recipe with Epsom salt and essential oils.
 This homemade foot soak with Epsom salt contains eucalyptus and peppermint essential oils for a natural cooling effect.
 It is also made with walnut oil to hydrate skin.
 While the Epsom salt helps to soothe soreness for foot pain relief.
 Keep reading to learn how to make this DIY foot soak with Epsom salt for your natural skin care routine!

-About My Homemade Foot Soak with Epsom Salt
+Ingredients to Make a Homemade Foot Soak with Epsom Salt

 Give this all natural, homemade foot soak with Epsom salt a try to soothe achy, tired feet after a long, hot summer day!
 Or use it anytime feet need to be refreshed!
 It’s made using intensely hydrating walnut oil, soothing Epsom salt, and cooling eucalyptus and peppermint essential oils.